matrix-org/synapse/CONTRIBUTING.rst

 file named in the format of ``PRnumber.type``.
 The type can be one of ``feature``, ``bugfix``, ``removal`` (also used for deprecations), or ``misc`` (for internal-only changes).
-The content of the file is your changelog entry, which can contain RestructuredText formatting.
-A note of contributors is welcomed in changelogs for non-misc changes (the content of misc changes is not displayed).
+The content of the file is your changelog entry, which can contain Markdown formatting.
+Adding credits to the changelog is encouraged, we value your contributions and would like to have you shouted out in the release notes!

 For example, a fix in PR #1234 would have its changelog entry in ``changelog.d/1234.bugfix``, and contain content like "The security levels of